Measurement events relative to temporal quantum reference frames: Discussion

-Therefore, the reconstruction of measurement events in the TO approach coincides with the operational notion of "looking" at a clock and measuring the system only in the limit where clocks can be treated as ideal.
-In the non-ideal case, the two approaches should be interpreted as describing different physical situations.
+Therefore, the reconstruction of measurement events in the TO approach coincides with the operational notion of ``looking'' at a clock and measuring the system only in the limit where clocks can be treated as ideal.
+Intriguingly, even if both approaches are operationally different, they predict the same results in this limit.
+A possible explanation for this is that a clock with infinite resources in the \GLMshort approach is not affected by its coupling to the system and the ancilla, becoming effectively the external resource deciding the measurements in the \HSLshort approach.
+However, a full explanation of this fact lies beyond the scope of this work.

 Our analysis opens the question of how to properly describe the purification of measurements in timeless approaches to quantum theory.
 Measurement interactions carry energy, and this has non-negligible consequences at the level of the constraint.
 The question of purification is important given the role of purification as a foundational principle for quantum mechanics \cite{Chiribella_2011}.
+Furthermore, it would be interesting to see how the analysis presented here extends to the case where we have multiple clocks describing a single system, as done in recent works on quantum reference frames, e.g. \cite{H_hn_2020, Castro_Ruiz_2020}.

-What are the implications of the \GLMshort model, in the non-ideal case, for space-time?
+In the non-ideal case, what are the implications of the \GLMshort model for spacetime?
 If time is defined operationally, in terms of what a clock measures, then a fundamental limit on our clock's resources would also imply a fundamental limit on our notion of time as we understand it classically.
-Considering the gravitational back reaction of a quantum clock on space time strengthens the operational point of view.
-In such scenarios, there are physical situations that fundamentally prohibit the measurement of time with more than a certain accuracy, fundamentally limiting the resources of our clocks.
+Considering the gravitational back reaction of a quantum clock on spacetime strengthens the operational point of view.
+In such scenarios, there are physical situations that fundamentally prohibit the measurement of time with more than a certain accuracy, limiting the resources of our clocks.